Ralane/cc-srd5/magic-items.md

 You have a bonus to attack and damage rolls made with this piece of magic ammunition.
 The bonus is determined by the rarity of the ammunition.
 Once it hits a target, the ammunition is no longer magical.

+### Ammunition, +1

+*Weapon (any ammunition), uncommon*

+You have a bonus to attack and damage rolls made with this piece of magic ammunition.
+The bonus is determined by the rarity of the ammunition.
+Once it hits a target, the ammunition is no longer magical.

+### Ammunition, +2

+*Weapon (any ammunition), rare*

+You have a bonus to attack and damage rolls made with this piece of magic ammunition.
+The bonus is determined by the rarity of the ammunition.
+Once it hits a target, the ammunition is no longer magical.

+### Ammunition, +3

+*Weapon (any ammunition), very rare*

+You have a bonus to attack and damage rolls made with this piece of magic ammunition.
+The bonus is determined by the rarity of the ammunition.
+Once it hits a target, the ammunition is no longer magical.

 ### Amulet of Health

 *Wondrous item, rare (requires [attunement](#section-attunement))*